axibase/atsd/api/data/series/aggregate.md

 ## Overview

 Aggregate Processor splits an interval into periods and calculates statistics for each period.
-If no period is defined the interval is treated as the sole period and statistics are computed across the entire interval.
+If no period is specified in the request, statistics are computed for the entire interval.

 The aggregation process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` into each series separately. <br>`startDate` is inclusive and `endDate` is exclusive.
-2. Split each series `time:value` array into periods based on an [alignment](period.md#alignment) parameter.<br>If you do not include a `period` parameter, all series data belongs to a single period from `startDate` till `endDate`.
+2. Split each series `time:value` array into periods based on an [alignment](period.md#alignment) parameter.<br>If `period` parameter is not specified, all series data belongs to a single period from `startDate` till `endDate`.
 3. Discard periods whose start time is earlier than `startDate`.
 4. Apply [statistical function](../../../api/data/aggregation.md) to values in each period and return a modified `time:value` array for each series where `time` is the period start time and `value` is the result of the statistical function.